 Tim Green: Coping with the ALS he thinks was caused by the game he loves

 The former Syracuse standout and Atlanta Falcon never shied away from acknowledging the dangers of football.
-Now, 22 years after 60 Minutes first met him, Green is suffering from a fatal ailment he may have seen coming
+Now, over 20 years after "60 Minutes" first met him, Green is suffering from a fatal ailment he may have seen coming

 In football circles, Tim Green has always been known as a Renaissance man.
 He was an All-American defensive lineman at Syracuse University and an English major who graduated magna cum laude.
-He spent eight years sacking quarterbacks for the Atlanta Falcons, and picked up a law degree in his spare time and, during a decade in the broadcast booth for Fox Sports, he started writing books.
-Six became best-sellers.
-Then, two months ago the man who seemed to be able to do anything sent us news he could no longer hide.
+He spent eight years sacking quarterbacks for the Atlanta Falcons and picked up a law degree in his spare time.
+And during a decade in the broadcast booth for Fox Sports, he started writing books.
+Six became bestsellers.
+Then, last September, the man who seemed to be able to do anything sent us news he could no longer hide.
 He is suffering from ALS, Lou Gehrig's disease, one of a growing number of NFL players to receive that diagnosis.
-His body is starting to fail, and his voice has lost its timbre.
-But his story now is even more compelling than it was when we first met him back in 1996, upon the publication of his football memoir "The Dark Side of the Game."
+His body is starting to fail and his voice has lost its timbre, but his story is even more compelling now than it waswhen we first met him back in 1996, upon the publication of his football memoir "The Dark Side of the Game."

 Tim Green in 1996: You cannot go through an NFL season without doing serious damage to your body…

 Twenty-two years later, Tim Green spent last fall, as he has most falls.
 On the football field, coaching the young Skaneateles Lakers.
 He wasn't able to march up and down the sidelines or yell out instructions the way he used to.
 But he was still out there, encouraging his players, most of whom had little idea what their coach is facing.

 Steve Kroft: When did you first realize that there was something wrong?